anicksaha/algo-ds/resources/md-files/interview-guide.md

 ##### Interview Guide

-> Outro!
-Well who cares about an outro anyway.. duh!
+> Outro?
+Well, who cares about an outro anyway... duh!

 > - [Good Questions to Ask at the End of the Job Interview](https://biginterview.com/blog/2011/08/best-questions-to-ask-end-interview.html)